Surfer brothers catch crowdfunding wave

 According to the Martin brothers this completely eliminates the use of adhesives in the production of their boards.

-Two years ago the brothers moved production of their surfboards from a garage to a 16,000 square foot factory on the North Coast and currently now employ 12 full time people.
+Two years ago the brothers moved production of their surfboards from a garage to a 16,000sq ft factory on the north coast and currently now employ 12 people full time.

 The Martin brothers would like to grow their production capacity to 4,060 surfboards this year but they need to get the finance in place to make that happen.